 KINES 295B: Career Information/Observational Experience (1 credit)

 Coordinator: Eric Childs

 KINES 295B is a required course for students in the fitness studies and movement science options.
-This beginning practicum is the first of three practicums that expose students to general and specific career information and observational experiences related to the kinesiology field.
+This course is designed to expose students to general and specific career information and observational experiences related to the kinesiology field.
 There are both classroom and out-of-class activities required for this course.
 Students should register for KINES 295B the semester they plan to complete the course.